• Home

 What's "In a Landscape"?

-In partnership with my new distribution partner, Sounds Right, and NATURE the artist, I am writing an eight-movement dance suite that charts the rise and fall of civilization from its Edenic beginnings ("Elysium") to the regeneration of nature ("Aftermath").
+In partnership with my new distribution partner, Sounds Right, and NATURE the artist, I have written an eight-movement dance suite that charts the rise and fall of civilization from its Edenic beginnings ("Elysium") to the regeneration of nature ("Aftermath").

 THE VIDEOS